-Lex Luthor: Superman, despite being an alien, was raised to believe that Humans Are Special, and strives to help humanity however possible with little thought for reward.
+- Lex Luthor: Superman, despite being an alien, was raised to believe that Humans Are Special, and strives to help humanity however possible with little thought for reward.
 Batman even calls Clark "One of the most human of us all."
 He also believes in being accountable for all he does.
-Lex, on the other hand, is everything Superman at once hates and yet needs.
+Meanwhile, Lex is everything Superman at once hates and yet needs.
 On one hand, he's egotistical, prideful, greedy, manipulates what exists for his own benefit, and hates having anyone talk down to him.
-On the other, he's super intelligent, and would be exactly the kind of man that would change the world so that it wouldn't need a superman anymore.
+On the other, he's super intelligent, and would be exactly the kind of man that would change the world so that it wouldn't need a Superman anymore.
 He's Humans Are the Real Monsters, but at the same time, embodies so much potential, that Superman is at once frustrated and distasteful towards Luthor.

-Brainiac: Superman is the benevolent alien who took up with us.
-Brainiac is "everything bad about aliens", all rolled into a robotic body with a singular mission to collect and destroy things.
-Also, as Superman gets his powers from his unique biology, Brainac contrasts in another way for using technology to fight the man of steel.
+- Brainiac: Superman is the benevolent alien who took up with us.
+Brainiac is -paraphrasing Supergirl- "everything bad about aliens", all rolled into a robotic body with a singular mission to collect and destroy things.
+Also, as Superman gets his powers from his unique biology, Brainiac contrasts in another way for using technology to fight the man of steel.

-Darkseid: Superman never puts himself above others, at least not in the tyrannical sense.
-Darkseid on the other hand lords over Apokalips as its Lawful Evil tyrant, and is so manipulative and cruel, that Superman actually hates him.
-He may be impassionate about going after Brainiac, but Darkseid is a being Superman actually hates.
+- Darkseid: Superman never puts himself above others, at least not in the tyrannical sense.
+Darkseid on the other hand lords over Apokalips as its Lawful Evil tyrant, and is so manipulative and cruel that Superman actually hates him.
+He may be passionate about going after Brainiac, but Darkseid is a being Superman actually hates.

-Mr. Mxyzptlk: The Oddball of Superman's Rogue's Gallery, an imp from the fifth dimension who likes to mess around with superman.
-However, this is actually perhaps the most hidden of foils, as Mxy is all of superman's power (metaphorically speaking since eelseworld tales have pretty much shown that if he wanted to, Mxy is more powerful than Superman), but none of the responsibility.
+- Mr. Mxyzptlk: The Oddball of Superman's Rogue's Gallery, an imp from the fifth dimension who likes to mess around with Superman.
+However, this is actually perhaps the most hidden of foils, as Mxy is all of Superman's power (metaphorically speaking since elseworld tales have pretty much shown that if he wanted to, Mxy could be more powerful than Superman), but none of the responsibility.
 He lives for his own amusement and mischief, rather than helping others as Superman does.